BrownDwarf/disperse/paper/paper1/referee_report.md

 > 5. "In particular, heavy elements would easily leak into the planetary wind, yielding possibly many observable metal lines in the UV."
 While true, I don't think this is much different from XUV-driven mass loss, which also carries out any heavy elements that are present in the planet's upper atmosphere.

+Agreed, this distinction as written appears more mild than initially proposed.
+We still believe there could/should be a measurable enhancement in metal lines in the the RLO limit, so we added text to clarify that RLO should show an enhancement above-and-beyond what we may expect from XUV-driven escape alone.
+The provisos may be somewhat speculative since the capability to distinguish these enhancements uniquely does not appear feasible with current theory or observations.
+The main motivation to keep this somewhat speculative paragraph is to encourage the risky business of observing metal line tracers that may otherwise be projected as non-detections.

 > 6. Line 1143: absurdly minor nitpick: I think plages is pluralized with an unpronounced 's'.
 Corrected!